kilroy396/kilroy396-vagrant-boxes/README.md

 2. Verify the correct local repo settings.

 3. If you are using the virtualbox provier, ensure that you have installed the vagrant-reload plugin installed.
-If you are building for vmware then you can ignore this step.
 If you need the plug in; `vagrant plugin install vagrant-reload`.

-This is used to avoid the situation where we install Virtualbox Guest Additon and we have a mismatch between the active kernel and the kernel headers.
+The plugin is used to avoid the situation where we install Virtualbox Guest Additon and we have a mismatch between the active kernel and the kernel headers.
 It just depends on the initial box images and the state of play for updates.
+A reload ensures we shouldn't encounter a mismatch.

 4. Use the Vagrant file to start either a Centos or Fedora virtualbox machine (it will default to the virtualbox provier) e.g. `vagrant up centos` to create the target box.